Joshua-Tucker/react-portfolio/README.md

 -STYLE FOR MOBILE
 -STYLE FOR DESKTOP
 -STYLE BUTTONS
--MAKE ABOUT ME MORE CONSISE
--STYLE OVERLAY BETTER
+-MAKE ABOUT ME MORE CONSISE---Add hobbies and delete repeats -STYLE OVERLAY BETTER
 -EDIT LOGO
 -GET IN TOUCH PAGE